USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 This chapter demonstrates the features of the CoST Control Measure Manager.
 The initial CoST installation includes area- and stationary-source control measures.
 The pre-loaded measures can be used directly for CoST control strategy runs, the measures are editable through the CoST/EMF client, and new measures may be imported through the client. **Control measures store information about control technologies and practices that are available to reduce emissions, the source categories to which they apply, the expected control efficiencies, and their estimated costs.**

 The Control Measure Manager allows control measure data to be entered, viewed, and edited.
 The data that are accessible through the Control Measure Manager are stored in the [CoST Control Measures Database (CMDB)](https://www3.epa.gov/ttn/ecas/models/CoST_CMDB_Document_2010-06-09.pdf).
 The CMDB is stored as a set of tables within the EMF database.
 Control measures can also be imported from files that are provided in a specific CSV format and exported to that same format.
-In CoST, the control measures are stored separately from the emission inventory data and are matched with the emission sources using a list of Source Classification Codes (SCCs) that are specified for each control measure.
+In CoST, the control measures are stored separately from the emissions inventory data and are matched with the emissions sources using a list of Source Classification Codes (SCCs) that are specified for each control measure.

 The Control Measure Manager has the following major features:

 * Facilitates storing and maintaining control measure data
 * Shows minimum, maximum, and average control efficiency, cost per ton (based on year 2013 values), and average rule effectiveness and rule penetration
-* Displays other control measure attributes (e.g., abbreviation, major pollutant, source group, equipment life, sectors, class)
+* Displays other control measure attributes (e.g., abbreviation, major pollutant, source group, equipment life, emission inventory sectors, class)
 * Allows import of control measure information into the system from CSV files
 * Enables export of control measure to CSV files